 My boss wants a 4 page Quality Manual - what should I do?

-Organisations often address the requirements of the standard by preparing a quality manual that ‘covers the requirements of the international standard and includes or makes reference to the quality system procedures and outlines the structure of the documentation used in the quality system’.
+Managements expectations - organisations often address the requirements of the standard by preparing a quality manual that ‘covers the requirements of the international standard and includes or makes reference to the quality system procedures and outlines the structure of the documentation used in the quality system’.
 It would be difficult address all the requirements in 3 or 4 pages.

 Most quality manuals are typically 30 or 40 pages in length.
 Our quality manual template addresses these requirements in 20 pages of text, while the procedures carry the burden of defining how compliance to a requirement is acheived at an operational level.